beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_hpar_analysis_cusum_classes5}
-    \caption[short caption todo]{Left: precision-recall plot for all 5-class CuSUM models, with the value of the threshold hyperparameter indicated by the colour of the point.
+    \caption[5-class CuSUM precision-recall plots]{Left: precision-recall plot for all 5-class CuSUM models, with the value of the threshold hyperparameter indicated by the colour of the point.
 Right: a direct plot of the model's $F_1$-score against the threshold parameter.}
     \label{fig:05_hpar_analysis_cusum_classes5}